v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 - The device manufacturer must have DFCI added to their UEFI firmware in the manufacturing process, or as a firmware update you install.
 Work with your device vendors to determine the manufacturers that support DFCI, or the firmware version needed to use DFCI.

-- For DFCI to work, the device must be registered for Windows Autopilot by a [Microsoft Cloud Solution Provider (CSP) partner](https://partner.microsoft.com/cloud-solution-provider), or directly by the OEM.
+- The device must be registered for Windows Autopilot by a [Microsoft Cloud Solution Provider (CSP) partner](https://partner.microsoft.com/cloud-solution-provider), or registered directly by the OEM.
 Devices manually registered for Autopilot, such as [imported from a csv file](../enrollment/enrollment-autopilot.md#add-devices), aren't allowed to use DFCI.

   Once your device is registered, its serial number is shown in the list of Windows Autopilot devices.